• Skip to primary navigation

 Serving Suggestions

-This is the perfect side to virtually any Mexican dish.
+This is my go-to side for virtually any Mexican dish.
 Try it with beefy Quick And Healthy Taco Salad, Green Chicken Enchiladas, or Tex-Mex Carne Picada.
 Or make it the main dish by topping it with diced avocado and a fried egg and drizzling it with a squeeze of lime or homemade Pico De Gallo.
 The rice also goes great with almost any grilled protein, be it this Juicy Grilled Chicken Breast, Grilled Pork Tenderloin, Grilled London Broil, or this tasty Cajun Grilled Cod.

 Recipe